The Phenomenon of Shopping Cart Abandonment and How to Address It Effectively

 - Adjust the layout and modify the current design for both desktop and mobile versions of the site to make it more appealing and easy to navigate.

 - Regularly perform usability and bug testing.
 Maintain your software properly.

 Possible payment options.
 Retrieved from ASOS.

 It might sound surprising, but in online stores, customers should not be left unattended just because no staff is present.
 Throughout the selling process, effective communication is always the key to success.
 Let’s see some useful techniques to nurture potential clients and provide them with the best shopping experience:

 - Create special offers and time-limited discounts, so people would buy out of fear of missing out.

 - Gather feedback.
-You can use statistics or trial and error methods, but they won’t be as informative as a direct response from your customer.
+You can use statistics or trial-and-error methods, but they won’t be as informative as a direct response from your customer.
 Pop-up messages can serve as the instruments to implement this function as well.
-Advanced technologies make contemporary popup builders like Claspo so incredibly multifunctional that you can ask people about their experience and suggest saving the content of their carts for later with a series of consecutive popups.
+Advanced technologies make contemporary pop-up builders like Claspo ultra multifunctional so that you could ask people about their experience and suggest saving the content of their carts for later with a series of consecutive pop-ups.

 A discount offer with a data collecting form.
 Retrieved from Birchbox

 Now the only remaining task is to find tools to execute these techniques.
-Pop-ups can be beneficial because they can be used to present limited offers and giveaways, collect personal data, offer discounts, and conduct small surveys.
-There are at least 7 ways they can be helpful in reducing the number of abandoned carts, especially if you’re using a customizable, genuinely creative, and simple pop-up builder, like Claspo.
+Pop-ups can be beneficial because they can present limited offers and giveaways, collect personal data, offer discounts, and conduct small surveys.
+There are at least 7 ways they can help reduce the number of abandoned carts, especially if you’re using a customizable, genuinely creative, and simple pop-up builder like Claspo.